← Back to blog

 May Breaker Trips When the First Real Heat Week Returns to North Georgia

 Nix Electrical serves homeowners across North Georgia, including towns we route through every week such as Acworth, Canton, Cartersville, Dallas, Hiram, Kennesaw, Marietta, Powder Springs, Roswell, Smyrna, Woodstock, and nearby communities that sit in Cobb, Paulding, and Cherokee counties.
-This article is not a do it yourself repair script.
-It is the story we hear on the phone, translated into what we check when you request service and how it connects to our troubleshooting work.
+This article is not a do-it-yourself repair script.
+It walks through the load patterns that often show up in May, and what we check when you request service and how it connects to our troubleshooting work.

 Why May trips a different breaker than January